mitsuhiko/lucumr/2014/10/16/on-error-handling.rst

 exceptions, SSL errors etc.).

-Especially in Python 3 where exceptions generally get chained if rethrown correctly there really is no reason for hiding internal exceptions behind one or two public exceptions of the library.
+Especially in Python 3 where exceptions generally get chained if rethrown correctly there really is no reason for not catching down and rethrowing internal exceptions through one exception type of the library.
+Having to only deal with a `RequestFailed` exception is much more convenient and future proof.